nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.7 An unimpaired social life - A fair and equitable approach

-At some point in their lives, everyone is likely to experience difficulties functioning

-normally, especially as they age.
-When a family member is born with a disability or

-acquires one during childhood, adolescence, or old age, it can be a painful experience.
+At some point in their lives, everyone is likely to experience difficulties functioning normally, especially as they age.
+When a family member is born with a disability or acquires one during childhood, adolescence, or old age, it can be a painful experience.

-Therefore, it is essential to take steps to empower people with disabilities and ensure an

-environment where they can fully participate in society.
-There is a higher prevalence

-of people with disabilities among the lower socio-economic strata and in rural areas,

-where adequate facilities are often lacking.
-In Sri Lanka, approximately 8.7% of the total

-population consists of people with disabilities.
+Therefore, it is essential to take steps to empower people with disabilities and ensure an environment where they can fully participate in society.
+There is a higher prevalence of people with disabilities among the lower socio-economic strata and in rural areas, where adequate facilities are often lacking.
+In Sri Lanka, approximately 8.7% of the total population consists of people with disabilities.

-The NPP recognizes and upholds the rights of persons with disabilities to live with equal

-rights, such as access to education and vocational training, employment, transportation,

-and public services.
+The NPP recognizes and upholds the rights of persons with disabilities to live with equal rights, such as access to education and vocational training, employment, transportation, and public services.
 This policy presents practical measures to guarantee those rights.

-Therefore, this policy focuses on creating an economically and socially fulfilling society

-for people with disabilities, where they are treated equally.
+Therefore, this policy focuses on creating an economically and socially fulfilling society for people with disabilities, where they are treated equally.

 #### Principles